Belorens Logo

 You can determine your skin undertone by doing a few tests.
 Just remember to do the test in natural light.
 Here are the tests:

-• Vein Test
+Vein Test

 The vein test is the quickest way to figure out your skin undertone.
 Examine the veins in the underside of your wrist and see if it looks greenish or bluish.
 If it looks more bluish or purple, you have a cool undertone.
 If it looks greenish, you have a warm undertone.
 Not sure if it’s green or blue?
 Then you may have a neutral or olive undertone.

-• White Paper Test
+White Paper Test

 In natural light, hold up a large piece of white paper or a white piece of clothing next to your face.
 Compare the color of your face against the whiteness of the paper (or clothing).
 If it looks yellowish, you tend to have a warm undertone, but if it looks more pinkish or rosy then you probably have a cool undertone.

-• Jewelry Test
+Jewelry Test

-You should have a discerning eye for this one.
+You should have a discerning eye for this test.
 Put on a piece of gold and silver jewelry, separately.
 (You can wear gold earrings on one ear and a silver one on another, or a gold bracelet on one wrist and a silver one on another).
 Look in the mirror and see which one looks good on you.
 You may want to ask a friend as well to tell you which one is more flattering on your skin.
 If opinions are mixed, ask more people to find the majority opinion.
 If the gold jewelry looks better on you, you have a warm skin undertone.
 If the silver looks more flattering, you have a cool undertone.
 If both look good or there is no clear consensus of opinions, you have a neutral skin undertone.

-• Sun Test
+Sun Test

-Although this has more to do with skin overtone than undertone, some experts and doctors claim that the undertone also affects how the skin reacts to the sun.
+Although this has more to do with skin overtone than undertone, some experts claim that the undertone also affects how the skin reacts to the sun.
 According to them, if your skin tans easily in the sun without burning, you are more likely to have a warm or neutral undertone.
 But if you burn easily, you probably have a cool undertone.

-• Clothing Color Test
+Clothing Color Test

 Just like the jewelry test, this one too is about the sense of discernment.
 Try on clothes with different colors and check (or have someone check) the color against your skin.
 If warm colors are more flattering on you then you have a warm undertone.
 If colors on the cooler side of the spectrum look better on you, you have a cool undertone.
 People with neutral undertones have less trouble picking the right color as both warm and cool colors look good on them.